compas-dev/compas_fab/docs/examples/05_simulation_with_vrep.rst

 The first step is just connect to the simulator and verify the connection is working.

-Copy and paste the following example into any Python environment (a standalong script, a CAD environment, etc) and run it, you should see ``Connected: True`` if everything is working properly:
+Copy and paste the following example into any Python environment (a standalong script, a CAD environment, etc) and run it, you should see the output ``Connected: True`` if everything is working properly:

 .. code-block:: python

-    from compas_fab.fab.robots.rfl import *
+    from compas_fab.backends import VrepClient

-    with Simulator() as simulator:
+    with VrepClient() as client:
-        print ('Connected: %s' % simulator.is_connected())
+        print ('Connected: %s' % client.is_connected())

 Forward Kinematics